alenzhang86/DevOpsKit-docs/00b-Getting-Started/GettingStarted_SubscriptionSecurity.md

 > **Note:** The overall layout and files in the output folder are also described in the **ReadMe.txt** file present in the root output folder (the one that is opened automatically).

 Typically, you'd want to see the summary of control evaluation first.
 For that, we need to examine the CSV file.
 When you double-click the CSV file, it opens in XLS.
-You can use "Format as Table", "Hide Columns", "Filter", etc., to quickly look at controls that have "Failed" or ones that are marked "Verify".
+You can use "Format as Table", "Hide Columns", "Filter", etc., to quickly look at the controls that have "Failed" or the ones that are marked "Verify".
 (Controls that are marked as "Verify" typically require that you review the output log for the control evaluation and attest to the correctness.
-Basically, a status of "Verify" is used for controls where it is not possible to mechanically determine "Pass" or "Fail".)
+Basically, a status of "Verify" is used for the controls where it is not possible to mechanically determine "Pass" or "Fail".)

 Basic 'quick fix' type guidance for addressing security issues flagged by the security scan is available